Placement Testing Frequently Asked Questions

 - Achieved CFCC’s cut-off scores for desired curriculum programs by submitting official ASSET, COMPASS or ACCUPLACER (CPT) scores taken at other institutions within the last five years.

-- Achieved the following minimum scores within the last five years: SAT Reading OR Writing – 500; ACT Reading – 22 or English – 18; SAT Math 500 or ACT Math – 22; and has submitted an official copy to the Admissions Office.
+- Achieved the following minimum scores within the last five years: SAT Reading OR Writing – 500 (Prior to March 2016); SAT Evidence-Based Reading/Writing 480 (Tested March 2016 and Future); ACT Reading – 22 or English – 18; SAT Math 500 (Prior to March 2016); Math 530 (Tested March 2016 and Future) or ACT Math – 22; and has submitted an official copy to the Admissions Office.

 - Satisfactorily completed a college level English Composition and/or Mathematics course above the developmental level at an accredited college or university.